howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 </Instruction>

-At this point, the schema definition already has grown to be quite large.
-Let's refactor the app a bit and pull the schema out into its own file!
+At this point, the schema definition is getting quite large.
+Let's refactor it a bit by pulling the schema out into its own file!

 <Instruction>